jeka-dev/jeka/docs/tutorials/build-projects.md

 You can also reference a local JAR by specifying its relative path, such as `mylibs/libs.jar`, instead of using Maven coordinates.

+## Specify a Java version for the project.
+By default, the project builds using the same Java version as the one running JeKa (defined in `jeka.java.version`).
+This can be overridden by specifying the `@project.javaVersion property`.

 ## Configure JAR Type
 By default, JeKa produces regular JAR files.
 You can configure it to create a *fat JAR* (JAR that includes all dependencies)